-To prevent damages and protect the use of third-party applications on Shadow, users must refrain from making any changes mentioned in this article.
+To protect the use of third-party applications on Shadow, users must refrain from making any changes mentioned in this article.
 These changes range from installing various software to activities that could harm or disrupt the services provided by Shadow or third-parties.

 Committing the following activities in this article may prevent Shadow from functioning properly: